nikhildehariya/AICTE_Internships/2025/June_2025/README.md

 ## Trainer Notes

-These projects are developed by students as part of their AICTE internship training.
 Each folder represents the progress made on a weekly basis, culminating in a final submission.
 The internship emphasized hands-on experience with:

 - Data cleaning and transformation
 - Predictive modeling (regression)